 The one-sided fight had only lasted seconds and Riotgrrrl hadn’t had time to react.
 Titama gave her a hard look and she backed away, raising her hands.
 Riotgrrrl’s hair was still tortured and falling across her face, half-hiding the dark rings of makeup under her eyes.
 She was wearing a black jacket with sleeves that pooled around her wrists.
 Riotgrrrl looked like she was surrendering but Titama knew exactly what was coming next.

 One of the batons cut through the air as Titama threw herself backward.
-Titama retreated as Riotgrrrl swung with both, seemingly wildly but Titama knew there was a pattern to the movements.
+Titama retreated as Riotgrrrl swung with both.
+She was seemingly wild but Titama knew there was a pattern to the movements.
 One baton bulb swept past Titama’s head as she jerked back.
 Seconds later, another slashed by one of Titama’s knees, missing by centimetres.
 Titama waited for an opening and then struck out, driving a fist into Riotgrrrl’s collarbone.
 Riotgrrrl folded up and was knocked backward, gagging, and Titama caught one of her arms with the crook of her elbow.

 “Get off of me!”
 Riotgrrrl said.

 Riotgrrrl swung one of her batons into Titama’s left arm and the limb instantly went numb.
-Titama yelled and it dropped to her side.
+Titama cried out as the arm dropped to her side.
 One-handed, she shoved and almost spilled the skinnier woman off her feet.
-Riotgrrrl lost her grip on one baton and it rang off the concrete, rattling across the dock.
+Riotgrrrl lost her grip on one of the batons and it rang off the concrete, rattling across the dock.

 “Motherfucker, that hurt!”
 Titama said.